aitianyu-cn/tianyu-csp/.doc/rest-config.md

 - method

-  this is the execution function of imported module. for request execution function, there needs to be `async` function, no parameter and return type `NetworkServiceResponseData` type data. for example:
+  this is the execution function of imported module. for request execution function, there needs to be `async` function, no parameter and return type `NetworkServiceResponseData` type data.

+  #### NOTES: if method is not provided or provided with empty string, the `default` value will be applied.

+  for example:

   - ts

   ```
+    /* Normally define */

     export async function <name>(): Promise<NetworkServiceResponseData> {
+        // your implementation
+    }

+    /* Default define */

+    export default async function (): Promise<NetworkServiceResponseData> {
         // your implementation
     }
   ```